-National Insurance Contributions (NICs) are calculated annually for company directors.
-This differs from the calculation used for normal employees who have their NICs calculated for every pay period.
+National Insurance Contributions (NIC) are calculated annually for company directors.
+This differs from the calculation used for normal employees who have their NIC calculated for every pay period.

 A company director is one of:

-NICs become due once the director’s earnings exceed the Primary Threshold in a tax year.
-For the tax year 2019 this is £8,632.
+NIC's becomes due once the director’s earnings exceed the Primary Threshold in a tax year.

 No NIC are due until the director has earned £11,908.
 Employer's NIC will be due earlier when £9,100 is reached.

 This will result in the director paying little or no NICs at the start of the tax year and more at the end.

-This is the best calculation to use if the director pay varies from month to month as all the NICs will be paid when they are due and there are no surprises in March.
+This is the best calculation to use if the directors pay varies from month to month as all the NIC will be paid when they are due and there are no surprises in March.

-- The director pays NICs in the same way as a normal employee each time they are paid.
+The director pays NIC in the same way as a normal employee each time they are paid.

-You should use this calculation if the director is paid the same amount each month as the NICs will be paid evenly throughout the year.
+You should use this calculation if the director is paid the same amount each month as the NIC will be paid evenly throughout the year.

-This calculation can cause problems if the director is paid a bonus one month or forgoes pay another as the final annual calculation may result in a large NI bill or refund.
+However, this calculation can cause problems if the director is paid a bonus one month or forgoes pay another as the final annual calculation may result in a large NIC bill or refund.